 A threat hunter is a security professional who usually works from a Managed Security Service Provider (MSSP) or the company’s Security Operations Center.
-Threat hunters are also referred to as threat analysts and employ both software and manual techniques to detect possible incidents or on-going threats that may have intruded security systems.
+Threat hunters are also referred to as threat analysts and employ both software and manual techniques to detect possible incidents or ongoing threats that may have intruded on systems.

 Threat hunting is not an easy or straightforward task to carry out.
 It requires a highly skilled professional in cybersecurity as well as enterprise operations.
 It also requires knowledge of the business.
 Detecting an abnormality within a network may be as simple as discovering traffic decrease or increase to an unusual state.

 Advanced threats are delicate as some (such as exfiltration techniques) use covert channels or encryption techniques.
 For example, in DNS Tunnelling, data is coded in DNS responses and queries.
 It looks nearly the same as that of a normal connection.
-But, a good threat hunter can identify anomalies such as fluctuation in DNS traffic per domain or size of requests and responses.
+A good threat hunter can identify anomalies such as fluctuation in DNS traffic per domain or the size of requests and responses.

 Threat hunting is extremely complicated and involved.
 Even an experienced hunter would fail without proper tools.
 Essential items include the following.